whisklabs/docker-it-scala/README.md

 ### Overriding execution environment

-If you need to have custom setup for you environment, you need to override `dockerFactory` field,  providing `DockerClient` instance
+If you need to have a custom environment setup, you need to override `dockerFactory` field,  providing `DockerClient` instance

 ```scala
 import com.spotify.docker.client.{DefaultDockerClient, DockerClient}